attcs/AsyncTask/README.md

 # C++ AsyncTask
 AsyncTask is a C++ implementation of asynchronous task handling, including cancellation and progress feedback.<br>
-The class interface is based on the similarly named Android java class.<br>
+The class interface is based on the similarly named Android java class, but avoids and/or elminates its major issues.
+E.g.: It is not tied to the any UI thread; `doInBackground()`'s exceptions are not swallowed; etc.<br>
 [Original AsyncTask reference](https://developer.android.com/reference/android/os/AsyncTask)

 ## Requirements